 Start with picking email marketing tools

 Before you begin gathering email-id from your store visitors, you have a thought of what techniques you will use to resemble a mail list and how you will manage to get more Shopify deals.
 Once you have finalized your strategy, create an account on an email marketing platform.
-There are plenty of options available like Mail chimp, Klaviyo, Omnisend, Drip, Infusionsoft, Privy, ActiveCampaign, and much more.
+There are plenty of options available like Mail chimp, Klaviyo, Omnisend, Drip, Infusionsoft, Privy, ActiveCampaign, and many more as highlighted on Gochyu.com.
 These platforms allow you to:

 ✔ Create an email to a group of subscribers